kodemore/gata/docs/3_field_types.md

 All dataclasses are supported and they are validated against defined schema, while serialisation they are converted to dict value containing converted types.

-## Gata types

-### `gata.typing.EmailAddress`
-Validates whether the value is a valid email address.
-While deserialisation and serialisation will be treated as usual string.

-### `gata.typing.Duration`
-Validates whether the value is a valid ISO-8601 duration expression.
-While deserialisation value will be cast to `datetime.timedelta`, while serialisation value will be converted back to valid ISO-8601 duration expression.

-### `gata.typing.URI`
-Validates whether the value is a valid URI expression.
-While deserialisation and serialisation will be treated as a usual string.

-### `gata.typing.UrlAddress`
-Validates whether the value is a valid URL address.
-While deserialisation and serialisation will be treated as a usual string.

-### `gata.typing.Hostname`
-Validates whether the value is a valid hostname.
-While deserialisation and serialisation will be treated as a usual string.

-### `gata.typing.Semver`
-Validates whether the value is a valid semantic version number.
-While deserialisation and serialisation will be treated as a usual string.

-### `gata.typing.Uuid`
-Validates whether the value is a valid uuid number.
-While deserialisation value will be cast to `uuid.UUID` instance, during serialisation value will be converted back to string.

-### `gata.typing.Date`
-An alias to `datetime.date`

-### `gata.typing.DateTime`
-An alias to `datetime.datetime`

-### `gata.typing.Time`
-An alias to `datetime.time`

 ## Defining custom types

 The following example defines custom type for validating and representing UK post codes